ringpublishing/RingPublishingTracking-iOS/README.md

 Package URL: "https://github.com/ringpublishing/RingPublishingTracking-iOS"
 ```

-or if yo uare using manifest file, add it as a dependency there:
+or if you are using manifest file, add it as a dependency there:

 ```swift
 let Package = Package(